MR-DHRUV/HTML-Dom-Validator/README.md

 ![image](https://github.com/MR-DHRUV/HTML-Dom-Validator/assets/96336775/d9c103fe-c427-411b-bace-a232cc500e07)

-HTML DOM Validator ensures the structural integrity of HTML documents by validating them against specified rules.
-Using the **HTML Validation Language**, users can define custom rules to match their requirements.
+HTML DOM Validator can be used to verify the structural integrity of HTML documents by validating them against specified rules.
+Using the HTML Validation Language, users can define custom rules to match their requirements.
+The project provides a playground where users can input HTML code and define rules to validate the structure of the DOM.
+The validation algorithm parses the HTML document into a tree structure and matches it against the specified rules to identify any discrepancies.
+Detailed error messages are generated in case of mismatches, helping users identify and rectify issues in the HTML document.

 ### Contents
 - [Approach](#Approach)